 How Cgt Locates Python Scripts: cgt uses the Python import mechanism to load Python scripts.
-So you must give the name of your script whitout .py extention and it must be reachable through the PYTHONPATH.
-You may uses the dotted module notation.
+So you must give the name of your script whithout .py extension and it must be reachable through the PYTHONPATH.
+You may use the dotted module notation.

-A Python/Stratus script must contains a function called ScriptMain() with one optional argument, the graphical editor into which it may be running (will be set to None in text mode).
+A Python/Stratus script must contain a function called ScriptMain() with one optional argument, the graphical editor into which it may be running (will be set to None in text mode).
 The Python interface to the editor (type: CellViewer) is limited to basic capabilities only.